ska-sa/spead2/doc/cpp-recv.rst

 :cpp:class:`spead2::recv::packet_header` is passed as a hint to the allocator, allowing memory to be placed according to information in the packet.
-Note that if the :cpp:member:`~spead2::recv::stream_config` has been configured to allow out of order packets then this could be any packet from the heap, rather than the first one.
+Note that if the :cpp:member:`~spead2::recv::stream_config` has been configured to allow out-of-order packets then this could be any packet from the heap, rather than the first one.

 .. doxygenclass:: spead2::memory_allocator